 Our support ranges from capital funding to build and preserve affordable housing stock to programs that prevent families from becoming homeless.

 Washington State Housing Trust Fund

 Communities across our state can’t keep up with demand for affordable housing.
 There is a growing gap between incomes and rents.
 Since 1986, the Housing Trust Fund has helped local authorities and nonprofits provide options to meet basic needs for thousands of low-income individuals and families.

-This month we celebrate 30 years of the Washington State Housing Trust fund.
+In 2016, we celebrate 30 years of the Washington State Housing Trust fund.
 Read about our work in our 2016 report (PDF).

 Shelter is a basic human need.
 Without a safe, decent place to live, people who may be struggling to survive have little hope of connecting with services and opportunities to tackle physical and mental health needs, go to school, get and hold down a job or provide for children and other family members.
 Stable housing supports a pathway to self-sufficiency.

 In most cases the Department of Commerce does not offer direct public assistance.
 We fund other agencies and non-profit organizations in your community who can help you.
 Here are some frequently requested resources:

 Office of Homeless Youth

 Housing Opportunties for Persons with AIDS

 The Foreclosure Fairness Program offers free housing counseling, civil legal aid, and foreclosure mediation to homeowners.